rwblickhan/astro-rwblickhan.org/src/content/misc/philosophical-positions.md

 - I am generally a supporter of a broad public domain with relatively limited copyright.
   - As my go-to example: I believe Batman should already be in the public domain in the United States.
+- We should not attempt to [colonize Mars](https://idlewords.com/2023/1/why_not_mars.htm).
+Send more drones instead.

 ## Programming